nadahalli/writings/trust-all-the-way-down-v3.md

 Thompson's conclusion: "You can't trust code that you did not totally create yourself."
 He meant it all the way down the toolchain.

 What makes this attack devastating is its invisibility.
 The corruption lives in the compiled binary, not in any source code.
 Every future version of the compiler, built from perfectly clean source, inherits the corruption from the binary that compiled it.
-You can read every line of source, hire the best auditors in the world, run every analysis tool available, and find nothing.
-The backdoor reproduces itself through the act of compilation, generation after generation.
-It reproduces itself through the act of compilation, living in the space between what humans write and what machines execute.
+The "corruption-inserter" reproduces itself through the act of compilation, living in the space between what humans write and what machines execute.

-The Copay, Ledger, and LiteLLM attacks are crude by comparison: they compromise libraries and accounts, not the compiler itself.
+The Copay, Ledger, LiteLLM, and Axios attacks are crude by comparison: they compromise libraries and accounts, not the compiler itself.
 But they demonstrate the principle at progressively deeper levels.
 And the industry's standard defenses (dependency auditing, version pinning, credential rotation, security scanning) are all variations of adding another tool to check the previous tool.
 Thompson showed that this chain of checkers has no natural terminus.
 Who checks the checker that checks the checker?

 Bitcoin Core's answer: you build the checker from scratch, starting from something small enough for a human to verify by hand.